Chieze-Franklin/Bolt.js-Book/bolt-events/app-events.md

 ```
 {
     "name": String, //the name of the event, in this case 'app-started'
-    "body": Object, //an object representing the context of the app that has just been started
     "publisher": String, //the name of the app that published, in this case 'bolt'
     "body": Object //an object representing the context of the app that has just been started
 }